stkim1/MTImageMapView/README.markdown

 ## Features

-MTImageMapView is to detect a touch event on a designated part of an image.

 - Handling multiple maps on an image.<sup>1</sup>
 - Multiple MTImageMapView on a single view
 - Support Interface Builder, or progmatical initiation